FahamGoraya/FahamGoraya/README.md

 # 💫 About Me
-Hi, I’m **Faham Goraya**, a Computer Science & Applied Statistics student at the **University of Toronto**.
+Hi, I'm **Faham Goraya**, a Computer Science & Applied Statistics student at the **University of Toronto**.
-I’m passionate about **full-stack engineering, AI-driven solutions, and scalable cloud systems**.
+I'm passionate about **full-stack engineering, AI-driven solutions, and scalable cloud systems**.
 I enjoy working on impactful projects that blend **software engineering** with **data-driven insights**.

 ---